 That massive chorus.

+I almost think Jack should have named this pedal the Echosorus since the huge chorussy-flangey modulation is such a big part of the sound.
 The modulation from three, separate LFOs slowly moving the delays and reverb at different speeds from the dry—puts all four signals slightly off pitch from each other.
-The repeats are also off-pitch from the delay, adding more complexity and melting the effect of the Ambience into an ever-thickening stew of multi-layed chorus.
 Since the two delays are always on, a chorus-like effect is always on as well, with no control for the LFO speeds.
 But they’re fixed to work dreamily together.

-All three knobs on the Ambience play a role in controlling the chorus.
-With both the Decay and the Span knob at 7a, you’ll get a straight and slow old-school chorus with no delay or reverb.
-Unlike other old-school choruses that rely on a mix of the dry and wet signal to create the chorus effect, Ambience’s two delays create a chorus effect on their own.
-So with the Span and Decay knobs at 7a, the Level knob then acts as a blend control for the chorus effect, something the legendary choruses lack.
+All three knobs on the Ambience play a role in controlling the modulation.
+With both the Decay and the Span knob at 7a and the Level knob at 2p, you’ll get a straight and slow old-school chorus with no delay or reverb.
+Ambience’s two delays create a chorus effect on their own behind the dry.
+So with the Span and Decay knobs at 7a, the Level knob can acts as a blend control for the chorus effect.

 A few recipes.

-These are ordered by the Span setting and give you a little perspective on the diverse sounds you can get from the Ambience.
+These are ordered by the settings on the Span knob and give you a little perspective on the diverse sounds you can get from the Ambience.
 Note that even small movements of the knobs can have a big effect on the sound, so tweaking these recipes is encouraged.

-Quick note: Ambience has officially been discontinued.
-According to Tobias Grave, the limited edition Soft Kill Ambience Echoverb, also made by Mr. Black, has the same circuitry as the original.
+Note: Ambience has officially been discontinued.
+According to Tobias Grave (lead singer of Soft Kill), the limited edition Soft Kill Ambience Echoverb, also made by Mr. Black, has the same circuitry as the original.

 This article contains my honest opinion of the pedal that I’m currently obsessed with.
 I buy the pedals myself.
-Makers don’t pay me to do glowing reviews.
-And I don’t try to sell gear to you through affiliate links.
+Makers don’t pay me to do glowing reviews and demos.
+And I don’t try to sell the pedals to you through affiliate links.
 That’s why buying me a coffee below helps to keep these reviews coming.